ARTICLE I – Name

 Section 5.16.
 Quorum A quorum shall consist of two-thirds of the Board of Directors and any action taken shall be based on simple majority vote.

 Section 5.17.
 Election of Officers The President shall serve a one-year term and not be eligible for re-election.
-The President-elect will succeed the President the following year, followed the second year by the Vice President.
-The election of a Vice-President and President-elect will occur at the annual summer General Assembly meeting.
+The President-Elect will succeed the President the following year, followed the second year by the Vice President.
+The election of a Vice-President will occur at the annual summer General Session meeting.
 Each Region may select a Vice-Presidential candidate to be presented at the THSADA State Conference.
 The nominating committee may also select a Vice-Presidential candidate to be presented at the State Conference.
 The Past President will conduct the election.

 Section 5.19.
 Vacancies.
 Any vacancy in the position of an elected Director caused by death, resignation, disqualification, removal, or any other cause, shall be filled by a majority vote of the Board of Directors and the Director so elected shall hold office for the remaining term of that Directorship and until his or her successor shall be duly elected and qualified by the remaining Directors.